-Looking for a sterile, easy to use root zone media that your marijuana roots will love in indoor grow ops?
-Then look at rockwool.
+Looking for a sterile, easy-to-use root zone media your marijuana roots will love in indoor grow ops?
+Then you need to look at rockwool.

 Grodan rockwool comes in specialized types including Grotop Master, Grotop Master dry, and Grotop Expert, all of which have slightly different properties and horticultural uses.
 Grotop Master Dry, for example, maintains a slightly drier root zone and is used by growers in high-humidity areas.
 Grotop Expert is designed for rapid root growth and development.

 Rockwool = Total Control Over Hydroponics Nutrients & PH

 Why is rockwool so useful for marijuana growers?
 It gives you total control over nutrient elements and other compounds plants absorb through their root zone.
 Rockwool is 100% sterile and inert—it has no nutritional component unless the grower adds nutrition to the media.

 That makes it an inert blank slate, a neutral carrier material that holds water, nutrients put in the water, and oxygen.
 Cannabis roots must have easy access to water, oxygen and nutrients, and rockwool provides this very efficiently, especially compared to soil and coco coir.

 When growers use rockwool along with reverse osmosis water and high-quality hydroponics nutrients, plants get exactly what they need, and nothing else.
 This gives the grower power to control exactly what plants feed on and how much of it.
 It also allows precision control of root zone pH, which is a crucial factor in roots’ nutrients absorption.
 These benefits increase growth rate, harvest weight and potency.

 Contrast this with soil and coco coir, which contain on-board nutrient elements that complicate and interfere with your feed program.
 Coco coir and soil can play havoc with root zone pH as well.